eVisit Help Centre

 Connectivity issues can cause poor video quality.
 For example, if your internet connection is trying to do too many things at once or does not have enough capacity, you may experience some video quality issues.
 Here are some tips for getting better performance during your video visit.

 - Test your internet connection using a publicly available bandwidth testing tool.
-For example, speedsmart.net
+For example, speedsmart.net, fast.com, or speedtest.net.

 - For a high-resolution call, a minimum of 1.5 Mbps upload and 1.5 Mbps download is needed.